 Problems with Foxes

-Foxes tend to be nervous and take every opportunity to avoid humans but they are adapting to urban life and some are less afraid.
+The number of fox complaints received by the Council is rising.
+Most complaints relate to nuisance from screaming or barking, scattering of refuse, leaving food debris and digging, especially during the spring breeding season.
+Fox screams can be alarming but they are only a method of communication.
+Generally, foxes are nervous and take every opportunity to avoid humans, however, they are adapting to urban life and some are less afraid.
 It is unlikely that a healthy fox would attack a human unless cornered and an attempt was made to contain it, however, they should not be approached as they are wild animals.

-Foxes can carry a number of diseases such as mange and parasitic worms, and it is possible for humans to contract these conditions but it is not known whether foxes pass them on.
-It is, however, recommended that fox faeces are removed from gardens, especially where children play, to avoid any risk.
+Foxes eat fruit, worms, insects, small mammals and scavenged food.
+They can carry a number of diseases such as mange and parasitic worms, and it is possible for humans to contract these conditions but it is not known whether foxes pass them on.
+It is recommended that fox faeces are removed from gardens, especially where children play, to avoid any risk.
 Foxes are generally nervous around cats.

 Solving a Fox Problem

 First, ensure that a fox is the culprit - cats, dogs and squirrels can scavenge dustbins and refuse sacks, and damage to lawns is often caused by birds.
 To prevent foxes attacking small pets (e.g. rabbits, guinea pigs and poultry) ensure they are housed in secure hutches and coops.